-Real estate management, limited to the building in Rome via Abruzzi 10, which is the Company's registered office and General Management office, and to the building in Rome via S. Angela Merici 90, reported a negative net result, arising due to amortisation/depreciation and general expenses, equal to -1,186 thousand euros, showing an worsening on 2017.
+Real estate management, limited to the building in Rome via Abruzzi 10, which is the Company's registered office and General Management office, and to the building in Rome via S. Angela Merici 90, reported a negative net result, arising due to amortisation/depreciation and general expenses, equal to -1,247 thousand euros, remains substantially stable compared to 2018.